ct11022/TF_CloudN_OCI/README.md

  testbed_name = ""
  aws_region     = "The region you want to controller and spoke deploy"
  keypair_name = "Use exsiting screct key in AWS for SSH login controller"
- ssh_public_key = "Adding exsiting public key to spoke end vm" controller_vpc_id = "Deploy the controller on existing VPC"
+ public_key_path = "Adding exsiting public key to spoke end vm" controller_vpc_id = "Deploy the controller on existing VPC"
  controller_subnet_id = "The subnet ID belongs to above VPC"
  controller_vpc_cidr  = "VPC CIDR"